-This boat-builder in Piopio finds his anchor — in life and in dinghy craftsmanship
+This boat builder in Piopio finds his anchor — in life and craftsmanship

 A boat builder with itchy feet, huge ideas and a young family finds his spiritual home in a tiny-but-mighty King Country town.

 A sign in the tin shed where Max Laver crafts dinghies and dreams says it best: “Don’t grow up — it’s a trap.”
 This sentiment is befitting of a boat builder who turned his focus away from marine surveying so that he could sculpt a more inventive path.

 He inhabits his environment of timber templates, careful stacks of planks, beams and offcuts, benchtop machinery, ducting and dust like a native.
 As if it were destined.